-- Consider the degree to which blinding is likely to influence specific outcomes. - For examples on criteria for judging risk of bias in all domains, see Criteria for judging risk of bias in the 'Risk of bias' assessment tool.
+- If funding source is of concern, it could be mentioned under other bias - Consider the degree to which blinding is likely to influence specific outcomes. - For examples on criteria for judging risk of bias in all domains, see Criteria for judging risk of bias in the 'Risk of bias' assessment tool. - For RoB 1 (the original risk of bias tool for RCTs) link to the Characteristics of included studies supplementary material (Supplementary material 2). - Note that using subheadings for each domain is not mandatory